zen-masters/Zen-UV/mkdocs-1.8/index.md

 <br>
 <!-- blank line -->

-**Zen UV** is not just a set of tools, it is ready to use the pipeline for fast creating UVs in Blender.
+**Zen UV** is not just a set of tools, it is ready to use the pipeline for fast creating UV’s in Blender.
 It represents an intuitive system created by professionals and refined in real projects.

 **Enjoy this experience with us!**